-1. Does your institution offer support for medical students interested in enacting a sustainability initiative?
+1. Does your institution offer support for medical students interested in enacting a sustainability initiative/QI project?

-- Yes, the institution offers grants available to medical students for students to enact sustainability initiatives. - The medical school encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available. - 0 No, the institution does not offer opportunities or support for sustainability initiatives.
+2 Yes, the institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum.
+1 The medical school encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate.
+0 No, the institution does not offer opportunities or support for sustainability initiatives or QI projects.
+Sheffield medical school offers QI projects with a focus on sustainability; teaching on this if offered in phase 3A PPA week with Dr. Singh and Dr. Jackson.
+The social accountability SSC offers projects that are examples of sustainable healthcare practice such as, projects related to social prescriptions or projects that promote health fitness and wellbeing within the community specifically King Edwards sustainability, Heeley City Farm, Whirlow hall farm and Lane End Farm (Dr Thompson).

-The institution does not offer grants and does not encourage sustainability initiatives.
-This will be awarded 0 points.

 2. Does your institution offer opportunities for medical students to do research related to planetary health and/or sustainable healthcare?

-- The institution offers an explicit paid fellowship for medical students to do research related to planetary health and/or sustainable healthcare. - The institution offers paid research opportunities for students and planetary health/sustainable healthcare projects would be considered eligible.

-- There are unfunded research opportunities for students to perform research related to planetary health/sustainable healthcare. - There are no opportunities for students to receive funding for planetary health/sustainable healthcare research.
+2 The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare research.
+1 There are research opportunities for students to perform research related to planetary health/sustainable healthcare but these require student initiative to seek these out and carry them out in their spare time.
+0 There are no opportunities for students to engage in planetary health/sustainable healthcare research.